Connectors are integrations between Hull and external data sources such as:

 The exact setup varies between types of Connectors.

-At any time after installation, connectors can be disabled.
+At any time after installation, connectors can be deactivated.
 This will stop processing and DROP any user updates, user events or account updates.
-When a connector is disabled, it still can process manual replays of users or accounts sent to it.
+When a connector is inactive, it still can process manual replays of users or accounts sent to it.
 Connector settings can be changed as usual, and if available, the connector can be re-authorized against the 3rd party service.

 IMPORTANT: User Events cannot be manually replayed like attribute updates.
-If your connector relies on the events, the data will be lost when the connector is disabled.
+If your connector relies on the events, the data will be lost when the connector is inactive.

 IMPORTANT: there are certain incoming records which may not be recoverable even if “fetch all” operation is available on some connectors

-When / Why pause a connector?
-Since the connector stays operational even when disabled, it can be helpful to disable it to finish or correct its setup.
+When / Why deactivate a connector?
+Since the connector stays operational even when it is inactive, it can be helpful to deactivate it to finish or correct its setup.
 It may be important when observing invalid data being sent to, or from the 3rd party service.
-To prevent further data disruption, disabling a connector may be the safest way to correct the configuration.
+To prevent further data disruption, deactivating a connector may be the safest way to correct the configuration.
 After the connector settings are adjusted, a sample of users can be pushed to confirm the quality of data.
-The connector can then be enabled again when ready.
+The connector can then be activated again when ready.

-IMPORTANT - CUSTOM CONNECTORS: the disable feature is available for all installed connectors, but if you are deploying your custom connectors you need to be aware that the feature may work differently for you and not all incoming traffic may be dropped.
-In case of questions reach out to connector developer and refer to connectors reference
+IMPORTANT - CUSTOM CONNECTORS: the deactivate feature is available for all installed connectors, but if you are deploying your custom connectors you need to be aware that the feature may work differently for you and not all incoming traffic may be dropped.
+In case of questions reach out to the connector developer.